 Find your mortgage rate and price range

-Determining whether a home is "in budget" will depend on your principal + interest payment; and, your principal + interest payment depends on current mortgage rates.
+Determining whether a home is “in budget” depends on your principal + interest payment.
+Your principal + interest payment depends on current mortgage rates.

-Be aware that mortgage rates change all day, every day; and, over the course of weeks and months, rates can change by 50 basis points (0.50%) or more.
+Be aware that mortgage rates move up and down all day, every day.
+Over the course of weeks and months, rates can change by 50 basis points (0.50 percent) or more.

-When you're shopping for a home, then-- especially over long windows of time -- it's important to check in with how the market rates are moving.
+When you’re shopping for a home, especially over an extended time period, it’s important to observe mortgage rates and how they are trending.

-Consider the above example, where we have budgeted $1,100 to spend on principal + interest each month.
+Consider the above example, when you have budgeted $1,100 to spend on principal + interest each month.

-This example show why you should never shop for homes by "price range".
-The same home is affordable when rates are low; and unaffordable when rates increase.
+This example shows why you should never shop for homes by “price range.”
+The same home is affordable when rates are low, and unaffordable when rates increase.

-There are a lot of reasons to be stressed when you're buying a home, but getting your mortgage shouldn't be one of them.
+There are many stressful stages of buying a home, but getting your mortgage shouldn’t be one of them.
 A little bit of knowledge can go a long way toward keeping you calm.